counternote/counternote/README.md

 ### Spans

-While tones let us talk about pitch in an absolute way, spans let us talk about pitch in a relative way.
+While tones let us talk about pitch in an absolute way, *spans* let us talk about pitch in a relative way.
 Musicians train their relative pitch sensibilities more than anything else — the basis of which is interval training.
 A span is just the Counternote term for interval.

-Instead of the academic names of minor third and major sixth, spans give a sense of interval by vowel quality. `ho` 'hoe' (but without an ending 'w' sound) and `hm` 'home' are a minor third (♭3, m3) and a major sixth (6, M6).
-Notice that they share the same vowel 'oh'.
+Instead of the academic names of minor third and major sixth, spans give a sense of interval by vowel quality. `ho` 'hoe' (but without an ending 'w' sound) and `hn` 'hone' are a minor third (♭3, m3) and a major sixth (6, M6) with no apparent relationship bewteen them.
+But notice that they share the same vowel 'oh' in Counternote.
 That’s because a major sixth is the mirror version of a minor third and vice versa.
 A major sixth up is the same as a minor third down.
 A minor third up is the same as a major sixth down.

+(The hack for traditional interval names is that minor become major, diminished becomes augmented, perfect stays perfect, and the interval numbers always add up to 9, for instance M2 —> m7, M3 —> m6, A4 —> d5, P5 —> P4, and so on.
+In Counternote, we just look at the quality of the vowel.)

+### Hue Clock

-A great way of seeing these relationships is on the hue clock with intervals labeled in chromatic order (presented here with the “English-ish” pronunciation along the sides):
+A great way of seeing these relationships is on the *hue clock* with intervals labeled in chromatic order, presented here with the “English-ish” pronunciation along the sides:

     ————————————————————————————————————————————————————————
       HUE CLOCK